-Communication over any network requires a protocol as it makes sure that the information is being received and sent properly.
-Earlier Microsoft Outlook used to use the RPC (Remote Procedure Call) protocol to connect to the Exchange server.
+Communication over any network requires a protocol to ensure the information is received and sent correctly.
+Earlier, Microsoft Outlook used the RPC (Remote Procedure Call) protocol to connect to the Exchange server.
 RPC is a request-response protocol.
-This protocol worked great for local and internal environments, where connectivity is good and there is no threat to security.
+This protocol worked great for local and internal environments, where connectivity is good, and there is no threat to security.

-However, users had to work from outside of the office or maybe from home as time passed.
+However, users had to work from outside the office or maybe from home as time passed.
 When working from home, there are chances that users will work over a slow public Wi-Fi or an even slower mobile data connection, where the real struggles start.
-As with RPC protocol, it is difficult to keep the RPC connection to an on-premise Exchange server, hidden behind layers of firewalls.
+As with the RPC protocol, keeping the RPC connection to an on-premise Exchange server hidden behind layers of firewalls is challenging.

 Finally, from Outlook 2016 and the later versions, Microsoft started using MAPI over HTTP.
 It uses HTTP for the transport by embedding MAPI commands directly in the HTTP stream.
 Instead of SSL, it uses TLS to provide encryption.
 Hence, you can say that MAPI over HTTP is not that different from RPC over HTTP.
 However, there are several advantages to this new connection over Outlook Anywhere.
 Read along to know more about MAPI over HTTP and its benefits.

 MAPI stands for Messaging Application Programming Interface.
 It is just a way or channel for a program to call functions on a messaging server.